Intro to Data Science

 1. Define the operation that you want to repeat

-2. Define what the values to be passed through that operation
+2. Define the values to be passed through that operation

 3. Press “go” and sit back while the code does the work!